jgogstad/yubikey-challenger-1password/Readme.md

 ## Tips

 * If you want slot1 to contain challenge response mode and slot2 to have the preinstalled yubikey credentials _(as this application asumes)_, you can swap them with `ykpersonalize -x` This is perfect for a nano key.
-* You can customize your key to use challenge response mode with "Yubikey Personalization Tool" for OS X. You can get it from [Yubico's personalization tools](http://www.yubico.com/products/services-software/personalization-tools/use/)
+* You can customize your key to use challenge response mode with "Yubikey Personalization Tool" for OS X. You can get it from [Yubico's personalization tools](http://www.yubico.com/products/services-software/personalization-tools/use/) or `brew cask install yubico-yubikey-personalization-gui`
-* Ideally you should __use an Alfred2 workflow with a custom shortcut to trigger this app so that you have an easy way to open your vault when required__.
+* Ideally you should __use an Alfred3 workflow with a custom shortcut to trigger this app so that you have an easy way to open your vault when required__.
 I created a small alfred workflow that does exactly this (tracked in the repo just in case), doing the same on your preferred tool should be trivial.

 ## How to edit the app